jzzhen/jzzhen.github.io/resume/cpp.md

 ### [Dynamic Team Sports](http://dynamicteamsports.com/), Toronto, Canada
 _**Software Developer - Since November 2014**_

+* Created web application that tracks and controls custom orders using Flask, Python, Query, Bootstrap, Javascript
-* Automated clothing customization process using Javascript, C++, Golang and MySQL
+* Improved team productivity by automating clothing customization process using Javascript, C++, Golang and MySQL
-* Built website to provide Order tracking and controlling ability using Flask, Python, MySql, jQuery, Bootstrap, Javascript
-* Implemented tools that replaces human being to operate 3rd-party software(Postprinter) automatically by using Python, Win32py and Sikuli

 ### [Tencent Inc. (SEHK 700)](http://www.linkedin.com/company/tencent), Shenzhen, China
 _**Senior Software Developer - September 2012 to September 2013**_

-* Led development of fraud prevention platform that supports more than 100 million concurrent game players
+* Participated in designing and development of Fraud Prevention Platform for Tencent Open Platform to support fraud prevention for more than 100 million concurrent game players
-* In charge of game business part of intersection project, collaborated with IM-Department(QQ account) and Tencent Security Center to improve users property security
+* Collaborated with IM-Department(QQ account) and Tencent Security Center that improved security of user virtual property
 * Implemented low latency status query service using C++ on Linux, which performs 100,000 queries/sec with single machine
-* Automated compiling, deploying, configuration process of distributed system running on more than 100 machines
+* Automated processes of compiling, deploying, configuration for more than 100 machines of distributed system
-* Enhanced performance, stability of account protection system using C++, Lua, Redis
+* Enhanced performance, stability of user behavior statistic system using C++, Lua, Redis

 ### [Tencent Inc. (SEHK 700)](http://www.linkedin.com/company/tencent), Shenzhen, China
 _**Software Developer - September 2010 to September 2012**_

-* Developed servers that defend security of user account using C++ on Linux
+* Developed a set of servers that defend security of user account and user virtual property using C++ on Linux
-* Designed algorithm for discovering gaming cheating tools, which involves various technologies and tools (HTTP, HTML, CSS, JavaScript, Firebug, Fiddler)
+* Designed algorithm that discovers gaming cheating tools, which involves various technologies and tools (Python, lxml, HTTP, HTML, CSS, JavaScript, Firebug, Fiddler)
-* Developed cross-platform downloading tool using Python and lxml
+* 定位了一个困扰开发团队近半年的bug，这个bug会在游戏和服务器之间以低概率导致数据延时和乱序
 * Maintained and monitored production environment using bash script on Linux